 Capital ratios are directly impacted by changes in capital, assets, and off-balance sheet commitments.
 Refer to the Loan Portfolio section for further discussion of the changes in assets.
-Additional members' equity information is included in Note 7 to the accompanying Consolidated Financial Statements.
-Refer to Note 10 in our Annual Report for the year ended December 31, 2016, for a more complete description of the ratios effective as of December 31, 2016.
-We were in compliance with the minimum required capital ratios as of December 31, 2016.
+Additional discussion of regulatory ratios and members' equity information is included in Note 7 to the accompanying Consolidated Financial Statements.

-In addition to these regulatory requirements, we establish an optimum common equity tier 1 (CET1) target range.
+In addition to these regulatory requirements, we establish an optimum CET1 target range.
 This target allows us to maintain a capital base adequate for future growth and investment in new products and services.
 The target is subject to revision as circumstances change.
-Our optimum CET1 target range was 10% to 18%, as defined in our 2019 capital plan.
+Our optimum CET1 target range is 10% to 18%, as defined in our 2020 capital plan.

 If the capital ratios fall below the total requirements, including the buffer amounts, capital distributions (equity redemptions, dividends, and patronage) and discretionary senior executive bonuses are restricted or prohibited without prior FCA approval.
-We do not foresee any events that would result in this prohibition in 2019.
+We do not foresee any events that would result in this prohibition in 2020.